akshit-sukhija/Development-of-a-Digital-Mental-Health-and-Psychological-Support-System-/README.md

 # 🧭 HealthNav AI
 ### Early Health & Mental Wellness Guidance System

-HealthNav AI is an **AI-assisted, non-diagnostic guidance system** designed to support users in understanding **early mental wellness concerns** and **basic health navigation needs**.
+HealthNav AI is a **non-diagnostic, assistive wellness guidance system** designed to support individuals in reflecting on **early mental wellness concerns** and **general well-being needs**.

-It provides **general guidance, emotional support, and escalation suggestions** without replacing medical or mental health professionals.
+It provides **calm, supportive guidance and self-reflection prompts** to help users understand **when self-care may be sufficient** and **when additional support could be helpful** — without replacing medical or mental health professionals.

+> ⚠️ **Important Notice**
-> ⚠️ **Important:** HealthNav AI is NOT a medical device.
+> HealthNav AI is **not a medical device**.
-> It does **not diagnose conditions**, **assess medical risk**, or **provide treatment or prescriptions**.
+> It does **not provide diagnosis, treatment, medical decisions, or risk assessment**.

 ---

 ## 🔍 Problem Statement

-Many individuals struggle to understand:
+Many individuals experience early signs of emotional strain — such as stress, fatigue, or feeling overwhelmed — but often struggle to decide:

-- Whether their **emotional distress** requires professional support
+- Whether their emotional distress requires additional support
-- How to respond to **early or mild health concerns**
+- How to respond to early or mild well-being concerns
-- When to **seek help vs. self-manage**
+- When to seek help versus manage through self-care

-Mental stress and anxiety often go unexpressed due to stigma, while early physical symptoms create confusion about next steps.
-This gap leads to delayed care, unnecessary panic, or complete avoidance of support.
+Because these signals are often subtle and non-specific, people may delay support, minimize their own well-being, or feel uncertain about next steps.

+There is a need for **responsible early-stage guidance** that supports reflection **without clinical judgment or escalation**.

 ---

 ## 💡 Solution Overview

-**HealthNav AI** acts as an **early guidance layer** by:
+**HealthNav AI** provides an **early guidance layer** that helps users:

-- Providing **supportive, non-clinical feedback**
-- Encouraging **self-care and reflection**
-- Suggesting **when professional help may be appropriate**
-- Supporting **both mental wellness and early health navigation**
+- Reflect on how they are feeling
+- Receive calm, non-alarmist feedback
+- Understand when additional support *may* be beneficial

-The system is intentionally designed to be:
+The system is designed to support **reflection, not decision-making**.

+It is intentionally built to be:
-- Assistive, not authoritative
+- **Assistive**, not authoritative
-- Ethical, not diagnostic
+- **Ethical**, not diagnostic
-- Simple, not clinical
+- **Supportive**, not alarming

 ---

 ## 🧠 How It Works

-1. User enters a short message describing how they feel or a concern
+1. The user enters a short message describing how they feel or a concern they wish to reflect on
-2. AI analyzes sentiment using:
-   - Rule-based NLP (default)
-   - Optional ML sentiment model (if available)
+2. The system performs **lightweight, rule-based signal detection** to identify early, non-clinical emotional patterns
-3. The system maps input to **guidance levels**:
+3. Inputs are mapped to one of four **guidance categories**:
-   - Self-Care Guidance
-   - Support Suggested
+   - Self-care suggested
-   - Immediate Support Recommended
+   - Support suggested
-4. Users receive **safe, supportive guidance** and encouragement to seek help when appropriate
+   - Priority support advised
+   - Insufficient context
+4. The user receives **clear, conservative guidance** aligned with ethical healthcare communication

 No medical decisions are made.